Sumit-00621/VibeHackers-v2v/README.md

 Women often face barriers in education and career growth due to limited mentorship, guidance, and opportunities.

-ElevateHer AI aims to democratize access to career advice, personalized learning, and AI-driven mentorship—making quality career support available to every woman, anytime and anywhere.
+Sakhi path aims to democratize access to career advice, personalized learning, and AI-driven mentorship—making quality career support available to every woman, anytime and anywhere.

----

-# 📜 License

-MIT License

 ---

 # 🙏 Acknowledgements